keptn/lifecycle-toolkit/docs/content/en/docs/reference/crd-reference/_index.md

 ---
 title: CRD Reference
-description: CRD Reference for Keptn Lifecycle Operator
+description: Reference pages for the manifest files that must be populated
-weight: 10
+weight: 100
+hidechildren: false # this flag hides all sub-pages in the sidebar-multicard.html
 ---

-## CRD Reference

 This section provides comprehensive reference information about the manifest files that must be populated for Keptn